apache/spark/docs/mllib-data-types.md

 an `RDD` of Vectors.

 {% highlight python %}
-from pyspark.mllib.linalg import DistributedMatrices, Vectors
+from pyspark.mllib.linalg import RowMatrix, Vectors

 # Create an RDD of Vectors.
 rows = sc.parallelize([Vectors.dense([1, 2, 3]), Vectors.dense([4, 5, 6]),
                        Vectors.dense([7, 8, 9]), Vectors.dense([10, 11, 12])])

 # Create a RowMatrix from an RDD[Vector].
-mat = DistributedMatrices.rowMatrix(rows)
+mat = RowMatrix(rows)

 # Get its size.
 m = mat.numRows()  # 4